wiremoons/version/README.md

 ## Tests

 The `version` module and supporting exports have associated tests.
-These can be run with the command: `deno test --allow-read`
+These can be run with the command: `deno task test`

 ## License